02.A.13 – Recruitment, Job Posting and Selection of Staff Employees (Interim)

 5.2.
 Each university's human resources department will post position announcements on the officially designated university's employment web site.

 5.3.
 Approved vacancies may be publicized in newspapers and academic journals upon the request of the hiring department.
 All advertisements must be approved by the university's human resources department prior to placement of the advertisement and must include the appropriate equal employment opportunity statement.
-Advertising for positions for which there is a formal search/screening committee must have prior approval of the university's affirmative action officer or designee.
+Any changes to the equal employment opportunity statement must have prior approval of the university's Equal Opportunity officer or designee.

 6. POLICY PROVISIONS – SELECTION